ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 interval to the Collector.
 The Collector then polls the state of the job by sending GET requests to the collection job.
-The Leader responds the same way until the job is ready, from which point it responds with the encoded `Collection`.
+The Leader responds the same way until the job is ready, from which point it responds with the encoded `CollectionJobResp`.
 The Collector SHOULD use each response's Retry-After header field to decide when to try again.

 The Leader MAY also wait to respond to the Collector's PUT until the collection job is ready.
-In this case, it responds with the `Collection`.
+In this case, it responds with the `CollectionJobResp`.

-Once the `Leader` has delivered a `Collection` to the Collector, the Leader considers the batch to be collected, and further aggregation jobs MAY NOT add reports to the batch (see {{input-share-validation}}).
+Once the `Leader` has delivered a `CollectionJobResp` to the Collector, the Leader considers the batch to be collected, and further aggregation jobs MAY NOT add reports to the batch (see {{input-share-validation}}).

 If obtaining aggregate shares fails, then the Leader responds to subsequent GET requests to the collection job with an error status code.